svartika/MarvelApp/README.md

          });
     }

-## When i double click on a card in List view, it crashes!
+## When I double click on a card in List view, it crashes!
 Navigation issues?

 This is a known issue.
 In case of quick double clicks, the second click should check for the id of the originating destination to stop navigation if already it is done.